Ngau zap: In Hong Kong

-Ngau zap had been a popular kind of snacks in Guangdong province of China.
+Ngau zap had been a popular snack in Guangdong province of China.
 Due to the Chinese Civil War of the mid-20th century, a wave of migrants from mainland China flooded into Hong Kong as refugees.
-With the influence of the migrants from Guangzhou, Ngau zap became popular in Hong Kong.
+The influence of the migrants from Guangzhou made Ngau zap popular in Hong Kong.
 With the economic boost of Hong Kong in the 1970s, the fusion of Chinese and Western cultures led to the popularity of Ngau zap among foreign visitors.
 It is common to buy Ngau zap from street vendors, which is another unique feature that can be found in Hong Kong.
 Under the law, if the street vendors fail to get licenses given out by the Food and Environmental Hygiene Department, they cannot continue their business as they may cause hygienic problems, and hawkers may worsen the city image of Hong Kong.
 In 1958, the government set up Hawkers Control Teams to combat street vendors.
 However, starting from the 1970s, the government has slowly stopped giving out licenses to street vendors.
 It resulted in the disappearance of many street vendors, thus the places selling Ngau zap.

-On the bright side, the standardisations of operations and the maturity of market help further the development of Ngau zap in Hong Kong.
+On the bright side, the standardisation of operations and the maturity of the market help further the development of Ngau zap in Hong Kong.
 Beef entrails have become one of the must-eats in cart noodle shops and cha chaan tengs.
 Some people have stopped vending on the streets and opened beef entrails restaurants.